genomic-medicine-sweden/TRANA/README.md

 ## Credits

-TACO was originally written by [@fwa93](https://github.com/fwa93) and is further developed and maintained by gms-mikro from Genomic Medicine Sweden:
+TRANA was originally written by [@fwa93](https://github.com/fwa93) and is further developed and maintained by gms-mikro from Genomic Medicine Sweden:
 @samuell
 @ryanjameskennedy